Project Overview Deadline Budget Application

-Outlining your connection to or interest in this place and how you foresee engaging with the community, how your artwork might translate to this project, and the experience you have working on public art projects.
-You can submit this information as either a 500 word (or less) written statement OR a two minute or less audio or video clip.
+Outlining your connection to or interest in this project and how you foresee engaging with the community, how your work might translate to this project and the experience you have working on public projects.
+You can submit this information as either a 500 word (or less) written statement OR a two-minute or less audio or video clip.
 We will only play the first two minutes of audio for the panel.

 - Three Professional References